mywrites/mywrites.github.io/qms.md

 ![QMS Hierarchy](/img/qms1.png)

 ## Document Control
 This component ensures that there is a document review and approval process, which involves circulation of this document to designated Senior Management personnel.
 This team reviews the document and, ultimately, approves all content.
 This team also is responsible for document updates and revisions.
-The QMS document control procedures address document review, approval, update, and revision to include the date, time and signature associated with these changes.
+The QMS document control procedures address document review, approval, update, and revision including the date, time and signature associated with these changes.
 These procedures address the timeframe that documents will be retained.
 An electronic copy of the QMS is stored on the network and available to authorized personnel.
 Records and other materials compiled during the creation of the documented QMS are maintained on hard copy and soft copy for a specified timeframe.

 ## Quality Policy
 Management's commitment to quality is evidenced in the actual language of the Quality Policy, its ability to monitor related processes, the practice of measuring process effectiveness, and the emphasis on continuous improvement.
 Management further demonstrates commitment through Management Reviews, performance metrics, and communication with all employees.
 Management defines and communicates the Quality Policy throughout the organization.
 Management ensures resources are in place to maintain the integrity of the QMS.